OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Scientific objects such as plots are imported into Phis through an editable table in which each row contains the information of an additionnal scientifc object to be inserted in Phis database.

-One can also copy and paste in this table the content of a .csv file whose header is :
+One can also copy and paste in this table the content of a .csv file whose header is:

 ```
 Alias;Type;Experiment;Geometry;Parent;Species;Variety
 ```

-Description of the content of this table, column by column :
+Description of the content of this table, column by column:

 `Generated URI`.
 Field to leave blank.
 Every new scientific object will be automatically assigned an URI when declared in Phis.

 `Alias`.
 Internal name of the scientific object (free text).
 In a given experiment, there can not be two identical aliases.

 `Type`.
-Type of the scientific object, chosen from a closed list containing :
+Type of the scientific object, chosen from a closed list containing:

 - Plot
 - Plant